You are strongly encouraged to collaborate with one another in studying the lecture materials and preparing for quizzes and exams.

 consulting solutions from past semesters, or those found online or in books

-using ChatGPT or other forms of generative AI when writing code or solving other types of problems as part of your work on the homework assignments
+using ChatGPT, GitHub Copilot or other forms of generative AI when writing code or solving other types of problems as part of your work on the homework assignments

 posting your work where others can view it (e.g., online), even after you complete the course

-receiving assistance from others or collaborating with others during an exam, or consulting materials except those that are explicitly allowed.
+receiving assistance or collaborating with others during an exam, or using materials or devices except those that are explicitly allowed.

 Incidents of academic misconduct will be reported to the Academic Conduct Committee (ACC).
 The ACC may suspend or expel students found guilty of misconduct.
-At a minimum, students who engage in misconduct will have their final grade reduced by one letter grade (e.g., from a B to a C).
+At a minimum, students who engage in misconduct will receive a score of 0 on the assignment or exam in question.